jsr6720/jsr6720.github.io/_posts/2024-09-12-hosting-writebook-on-aws.md

 2024/07/06 17:02:15 Get https://books.roweinnovations.com/up: remote error: tls: internal error
 ```

 I was able to load the above URL.
-So I checked Docker and it indicated the instance was running.
+So I checked Docker, which indicated the instance was running.

 ```
 [ec2-user@ip-172-31-91-108 ~]$ docker ps